サクサク読めて、アプリ限定の機能も多数!

 About your contribution graph Your profile contributions graph is a record of contributions you've made to repositories on GitHub.
 Contributions are timestamped according to Coordinated Universal Time (UTC) rather than your local time zone.
 Contributions are only counted if they meet certain criteria.
 In some cases, we may need to rebuild your graph in order for contributions to appear.
 If you are

 About importing source code Importing your source code to GitHub makes it easier for you and others to work together on projects and manage code.
 GitHub helps you collaborate, track changes, and organize tasks, making it simpler to build and manage projects.
 For more information, see About GitHub and Git.
-Warning Never git add, commit, or push sensitive information, for example passwords or API ke
+Adding existing source code to GitHub If you have source code stored locally on your computer

 GitHub account names are available on a first-come, first-served basis, and are intended for immediate and active use.
 What if the username I want is already taken?
 Keep in mind that not all activity on GitHub is publicly visible; accounts with no visible activity may be in active use.
 If the username you want has already been claimed, consider other names or unique variations.
 Using a number, hyp